-M. Yasin Kabir et al., "STIMULATE: A System for Real-Time Information Acquisition and Learning for Disaster Management," Proceedings - IEEE International Conference on Mobile Data Management, pp. 186-193, Institute of Electrical and Electronics Engineers (IEEE), Jun 2020.
+M. Yasin Kabir et al., "STIMULATE: A System for Real-Time Information Acquisition and Learning for Disaster Management," Proceedings of the 21st IEEE International Conference on Mobile Data Management (2020, Versailles, France), pp. 186 - 193, Institute of Electrical and Electronics Engineers (IEEE), Jul 2020.

 The definitive version is available at https://doi.org/10.1109/MDM48529.2020.00041